rflandau/Orv/implementations/slims/PACKETS.md

         601: BAD_STALE_TIME: stale time was empty or not in Go time.

+        602: UNKNOWN_CHILD_ID: ID did not correspond to a current child.

 3. *additional_info* (**string**):  (OPTIONAL) extra, human-readable information to include

 ## HELLO